• Blog

 Two jack-o-lanterns in dark lighting.

 It’s officially scary season, and with Halloween right around the corner, we pulled together a few of WeVideo’s assignment ideas that can easily be modified for some spooky fun in the classroom.
-Read on for six Halloween lesson plans to try with your students!
+Read on for seven Halloween lesson plans to try with your students!

 But first…